A roof over your head is pretty essential when it comes to living. Don’t worry, we’ve got you covered.

 Though every effort is made to grant as many housing preferences as possible, students are urged to complete their online housing application as early as possible to better ensure their first choice of residence hall, room style and roommate.
 For more information, visit the VCU Residential Life and Housing website.

-If you choose to live off campus, Off-Campus Student Services can assist you in locating an apartment, room for rent or roommate situation in the neighborhoods surrounding VCU, as well as other areas of Richmond.
-The Off-Campus Student Services office is located in the University Student Commons and offers local bus schedules, a kiosk, rental lockers, pay phones and other commuter resources for your convenience.
+If you choose to live off campus, VCU's Off-Campus Housing Service can assist you in locating an apartment, room for rent or roommate situation in the neighborhoods surrounding VCU, as well as other areas of Richmond.